chocolatey/choco-wiki/FeaturesVirusCheck.md

 ### VirusTotal
 We've teamed up with the amazing [VirusTotal](https://virustotal.com/) to offer a second opinion to your built-in anti-virus solution.
-When your packages download content from the internet, Chocolatey Professional will automatically check the executables prior to running any content.
+When your packages download content from the internet, Chocolatey Pro will automatically check the executables prior to running any content.
 If a certain number of positives have been identified (configurable), Chocolatey will fail the install automatically (but can be overridden).

 VirusTotal scans binaries against over 50 different anti-virus scanners.
 Chocolatey will use the information based on sending a SHA256 checksum of the binary to VirusTotal and determining what the scans have determined.

-By default the virus scanner is already enabled and set to VirusTotal for Professional licenses.
+By default the virus scanner is already enabled and set to VirusTotal for Pro licenses.
 Organizations usually are more wary about reaching out to the internet, so the feature is set to Generic and the virus scanner may not be enabled by default (because it needs configuration).
 If you need to configure the virus scanner to use VirusTotal, please run the following two commands:

  * `choco config set virusScannerType VirusTotal`
  * `choco feature enable -n virusCheck`